cocadev/php-quickB/README.md

-# php-quickB backend for react-native app
+# PHP-quickB backend for react-native app